Newly qualified social worker

 Support you'll receive

-In your first year of practice you’ll typically do the assessed and supported year in employment (ASYE) programme.
+In your first year of practice, your local authority or employer can register you for the assessed and supported year in employment (ASYE) programme.
+This is an employment-based programme funded by the Department for Education.

 It’s designed to help you develop your skills, knowledge and professional confidence through: